raspberrypilearning/chameleon-lights/en/quiz1/question_2.md

   --- feedback ---

-Try again, this line of code senses the colour.
+Try again, this line of code stores the colour readings from the sensor.

   --- /feedback ---

-- ( ) Line 11

-  --- feedback ---

-Have another go.
-This line of code stores the sensor readings.

-  --- /feedback ---

-- (x) Line 12
+- (x) Line 11

   --- feedback ---